Conviva/conviva-js-agent-tracker/README.md

 # Conviva JavaScript Agent SDK

-Use Conviva JavaScript ECO SDK to auto-collect events and track application-specific events and state changes.
+Use Conviva JavaScript Agent SDK to auto-collect events and track application-specific events and state changes.

 **Table of Contents**